google-research-datasets/seahorse/README.md

 The [xsum](https://huggingface.co/datasets/GEM/xsum), [mlsum](https://huggingface.co/datasets/GEM/mlsum), and [xlsum](https://huggingface.co/datasets/GEM/xlsum) articles can all be retrieved using the GEM on HuggingFace.
 The `gem_id` column points to the article in the GEM datasets.

-The wikilingua article ids come from a previous version of the GEM dataset and should be retrieved using tensorflow datasets.
+The wikilingua article ids come from a previous version of the GEM dataset and should be retrieved using [TensorFlow datasets](https://www.tensorflow.org/datasets/catalog/gem).
 Here's an example of how to load the English wikilingua dataset into a dataframe:

 ```
 import tensorflow_datasets as tfds